patrickbwarren/transam-triton/README.md

 To manage this modified tape / RS-232 interface, a serial data receiver (`tridat.c`) and transmitter (`trimcc.c`) were written, to run on a standard linux machine.
 It is these codes that are in the present repository.

 They can be compiled by
 ```
 gcc -Wall tridat.c -o tridat
 gcc -Wall trimcc.c -o trimcc
 ```
 Note that
-you may have to add yourself the `dialout` group to use the default serial port (`/dev/ttyS0`).
+you may have to add yourself the `dialout` group to run them, to use the default serial port (`/dev/ttyS0`).

 The transmitter code implements a rudimentary 'TriMCC' minilanguage (detailed below) and can be used to compile the `.tri` source codes (below) to `TAPE` binaries which can be loaded by Robin Stuart's emulator.